 When remote appearances are allowed, attorneys or parties may utilize the designated audio or video platform as identified by the Court.
 Attorneys or parties may appear by "CourtCall," by making prior arrangements with the private company that administers the program.
 CourtCall may be arranged by calling (888) 882-6878, or the telephone number of any other vendor as approved by the Court.
 Attorneys or parties granted a remote appearance for video will receive the appropriate information via the email address provided in the original request.

-A. All requests for remote appearances, other than those listed below, must be submitted as set forth in The Superior Court of Fresno County, Local Rules.
+All requests for remote appearances must be submitted as set forth in The Superior Court of Fresno County, Local Rules.

-B. Local Rule 1.1.19 does not apply to any party requesting to appear telephonically for a Case Management Conference.
-Parties may contact CourtCall to make arrangements for a telephonic appearance by calling (888) 882-6878, or the telephone number of any other vendor as approved by the Court.
-(Effective September 15, 2022; Rule 2.2.5 (now 2.2.4) renumbered effective July 1, 2020; adopted as Rule 4.5 effective July 1, 2000)
+(Effective January 1, 2025; Rule 2.2.5 (now 2.2.4) renumbered effective July 1, 2020; adopted as Rule 4.5 effective July 1, 2000)